WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Preliminary Results

 Despite their differing OIC-stream initializations, all of the AIWP models that have directly adopted the \citet{Lam23} system produce forecasts whose RMSEs resemble those of the ECMWF physical model (Figs.~\ref{rmse}b and \ref{rmse_rel}b).
 Architecture enhancements in the ECMWF AIWP model have led to further error reductions even within the graph neural network context.
 Accelerated error growth in the DWD AIWP model is the result of a training regimen that optimizes 3-h forecasts, without the autoregressive rollouts employed by other models (not shown).
 Forecasts from the CMA model have the lowest RMSE values beyond day 7; however, it will be shown in section~\ref{results}\ref{spectra} that this is achieved through suppression of unpredictable scales.

 A question that surrounds AIWP is how these models represent growth of initial-state errors \citep{Selz23}.
 Day 3\textendash7 RMSE reductions in SIC-stream ECCC and NOAA AIWP predictions relative to their OIC-stream counterparts (Fig.~\ref{rmse_rel}b and e) suggest that these models are able to extract information from high-quality initializations.
 However, this conclusion is tempered by the use of ERA5 and ECMWF analyses in the ECCC and NOAA training regimens, a strategy that may leave ``memory'' within the AIWP model that favors ECMWF initializations.
-Investigation of the anticipated, independently trained SIC-stream DWD AIWP contribution (Table~\ref{ai_table}) will help to assess the sensitivity of AIWP forecast accuracy to the quality of -- rather than a memory of -- the the initializing analyses.
+If the anticipated, independently trained SIC-stream DWD AIWP contribution (Table~\ref{ai_table}) fails to outperform its OIC-stream counterpart, additional ECCC and NOAA fine-tuning experiments will be needed to identify regimens that generate models that are sensitive to the quality of -- rather than a memory of -- the initializing analyses.

-The ECCC hybrid model benefits fully from the guiding AIWP predictions, with RMSE values that closely match those of the ECMWF physical model reference (Fig.~\ref{rmse}c and \ref{rmse_rel}c).
-Forecasts from the ECMWF hybrid model appear to be less accurate than those produced by its AIWP counterpart (Fig.~\ref{rmse_rel}b and c); however, extending the fine-tuning period of the hybrid system's AI component eliminates this difference (not shown), highlighting the potential for future hybrid-model gains at ECMWF.
+The ECCC and UKMO hybrid models benefit substantially from their guiding AIWP predictions, with RMSE values that closely match those of the ECMWF physical model reference (Fig.~\ref{rmse}c and \ref{rmse_rel}c).
+A near-constant 0.1~K to 0.2~K RMSE deterioration between each hybrid model and its AIWP guide (Fig.\ref{rmse}b and c) appears be the result of increased mesoscale variability, a subject to be investigated in more detail hereafter.